 Prerequisite: INST541.
-In this course, students identify and analyze the nature of security incidents, methods of discovery and forensic evaluation, the source of potential threats and the approaches used in incident management and mitigation.
-Students also analyze the technical and business issues which affect the actions of the enterprise in responding to a security incident.
+In this course, students identify and analyze the nature of security incidents, methods of discovery and forensic evaluation, the source of potential threats, and approaches used in incident management and mitigation.
+Students analyze the technical and business issues which affect the actions of an enterprise in responding to a security incident.